JCruan519/VM-UNet/README.md

 ## 2. Prepare the pre_trained weights

-- The weights of the pre-trained VMamba could be downloaded [here](https://github.com/MzeroMiko/VMamba).
+- The weights of the pre-trained VMamba could be downloaded [here](https://github.com/MzeroMiko/VMamba) or [Baidu](https://pan.baidu.com/s/1ci_YvPPEiUT2bIIK5x8Igw?pwd=wnyy).
 After that, the pre-trained weights should be stored in './pretrained_weights/'.